 What is Alternative Breaks (AB)?

 Alternative Breaks at UCLA is a program within the Community Service Commission which sends small groups of UCLA undergraduate students to outside communities within the United States to engage in meaningful service during their academic year breaks.
 Students perform short-term projects for community agencies and learn about issues facing those communities.
 Being immersed in diverse environments enables participants to experience, discuss, and understand social issues in a significant way.
 As a result, individuals grow as leaders while learning about social justice issues during their immersive service experience.

 Alternative Breaks is a great opportunity for students who are passionate about social justice looking to spend their holiday break on a productive and interactive service learning experience.

 What does a typical day in an AB trip look like?

 Each site has a different timeline for the week.
-Participants will be working with the local community organizations to learn, advocate, and/or alleviate a plethora of social justice issues such as poverty, homelessness, LGBTQ+ advocacy, immigration, and conservation.
+Participants will be working with the local community partners to learn about, advocate for, and/or alleviate a plethora of social justice issues such as poverty, homelessness, LGBTQ+ issues, immigration, and environmentalism.
 Near the end of the day, participants reflect on their experience as a group and individually.
 Furthermore, participants will have the opportunity to explore their respective cities.